MicrosoftDocs/edge-developer/microsoft-edge/extensions/extensions-for-enterprise.md

 ---
-description: Microsoft Edge extensions have a similar workflow when compared to other enterprise UWP apps.
-This article detailis enterprise specific aspects of Microsoft Edge Extensions.
+description: Find out about the enterprise specific aspects of Microsoft Edge Extensions, and see how they're similar to UWP apps.
-title: Extensions for enterprise
+title: Extensions: Extensions for enterprise - Microsoft Edge Development
 author: abbycar
 ---